Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

 He couldn’t save them.
 He was powerless.
 The people of his village celebrated when he became an imperial civil servant, praising him as the home town kid who made good.
 The cold hard truth was that he hadn’t done a thing.
-He had no part in the political process, no way to steer the ship of state back on the right course.
+He played no part in the political process, had no way to steer the ship of state back on the right course.

 Even as a conservation officer, whose job it was to secure efficacious herbs from the yaboku trees, he couldn’t carry out his duty.
 He continued sending home food supplies to atone for his failings, but that wouldn’t save all of them, to say nothing of the poor and starving everywhere else in the kingdom.

 Far from it, after his sister died, his mother told him to stop sending them supplies.
-Whatever accrued to the benefit of Sei’in alone only aroused envy and bitterness in the surrounding villages.
+Whatever accrued to the benefit of Sei’in only aroused envy and bitterness in the surrounding villages.
 Some even said of the bear that’d attacked the hamlets in Sei’in, serves them right.

 They said that corrupt imperial officials were playing favorites by protecting Sei’in.
 The attack was Heaven’s way of evening the scales.